How to cope in the final week of your Yoga Teacher Training course

 The final week of yoga teacher training can often bring out every anxiety we ever had about school exams, delivering a dissertation in university or preparing for a big presentation at work.
 It had been a long time since I’d experienced any of those things, but for many students, the length of time between academic life and yoga training isn’t that long, and they can simply go into panic mode as the written exams and practical teaching assessments loom towards them.

-When I did my training at Sampoorna – Yoga Teacher Training School in India, a few well-chosen words from Sudhir Rishi, the course director, and his team of teachers really stood me in good stead and I’ve carried them into many a ‘real world’ stressful situation where they have worked beautifully.
+When I did my training at Sampoorna – Yoga Teacher Training School in India, a few well-chosen words from Sudhir Rishi, the course director, and his team of yoga teachers really stood me in good stead and I’ve carried them into many a ‘real world’ stressful situation where they have worked beautifully.
 Let me share them with you now…

 Do What Needs to be Done

 I think I must say these words at least once a day now, every day.
 There is never a time when they are not applicable.
 It’s so simple: you are anxious because something needs to be done.
 So do it and remove the anxiety.
 How many times have you sat paralysed by the thought of some studying that needs to be done, research for a paper you’re writing, planning for a yoga class you are teaching?
 Just sit down and do it.
 Even if it’s for just one hour a day.
 I found the two-hour lunch breaks in Sampoorna enormously useful as study time and stayed in my room to simply read the manual and make notes.
 You are on a yoga teacher training course so studying will have to happen – make it small amounts every day so you’re not cramming it all in at the end.

 Trust the process